Atticus29/dataJitsu/bugs.md

 - [x] //TODO createMoveInVideo from form submission

 # Resolved issues
+- [x] Winner declaration directive not working
+- [x] Ending the annotation not working
 - [x] Upon rating an annotation previously unrated, it will navigate you to another unrated video (possibly the next unrated video??)
 - [x] Viewing Dirt's video and then clicking annotate a video takes you to a new video but doesn't update the annotations
 - [x] Video icon not displaying on main window